PaulStopford/Portfolio-Site/README.md

 # Portfolio Website

-I built this portfolio site using Html, and CSS.
+I built this portfolio site using HTML and CSS.

-This website was built to display my Html and CSS skills.
+This website was built to display my HTML and CSS skills.

-There are links to some of my other projects below.

 # Technologies Used